vza100/100-days-of-code/log.md

 **Today's Progress**: Watching in depth tutorials "JavaScript - Understanding the Weird Parts" and advanced algorithm scripting.

 **Thoughts**: Very little time today so haven't done a lot, still learned something new.
 Tomorrow will start building Calculator app.

+### Day 22: May 17, Wednesday

+**Today's Progress**: Today I have done an algorithm on permutation of string and distinguishing the unique without repetetive chars.
+The harder these algorithms are the longer it takes to do them.
+This one took me 1 hour exactly.

+**Thoughts**: Advanced level algorithms requires time and focus.
+Only a few left.
+Ending front end course soon!